sudden-deaths-monitoring/sudden-deaths-monitoring/README.md

 - 👋 Hi, I’m @sudden-deaths-monitoring
-- 👀 I’m interested in ...
+- 👀 I’m interested in monitoring sudden deaths in Canada and eventually USA if time permits.
+- 👀 Looking for specific keywords containing at least the string "sudden" to catch clear cut cases of sudden deaths.

-- 🌱 I’m currently learning ...
+[comment]: <> (- 🌱 I’m currently learning)
-- 💞️ I’m looking to collaborate on ...
+[comment]: <> (- 💞️ I’m looking to collaborate on ...)
-- 📫 How to reach me ...
+[comment]: <> (- 📫 How to reach me ...)

 <!---
 sudden-deaths-monitoring/sudden-deaths-monitoring is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.